techidaily/site-digital-screen-recording/source/_posts/new-quick-and-secure-lecture-capture-methods-for-mac-users-for-2024.md

 * Discern in your way- There are different learning styles; only one out of every odd individual learns the most information by watching a movement concerning respect to a matter.
 Assuming you know best aurally, recording addresses on MacBook expert is a phenomenal technique for changing the issue to your original learning style.
 Additionally, detectable understudies will benefit from a rundown of your recording, and verbal understudies will uphold their learning limit by having the choice to hear.
 * Enhance your learning interaction- Recording and deciphering lectures improves your learning.
 Looking through long periods of talk notes for all notices of the subject while you're planning for its test is presently extraordinarily basic.
 Looking for basic terms and sending out the features of your discussion recordings for your center review material will support your usefulness.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XIUatTFH0Zw?si=ZCtoBtIy18y2F5Vc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 2\.
 How to Record Lectures on Mac?

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/pGHmqD53gc8?si=ymgHIB6Aa7_MoUUf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Way 1: Use Quicktime Player